-- A. Move the hydrant dispenser to a suitable test facility. - B. Make all necessary connections to safely recirculate or flow fuel through the test facility including connecting the nozzles and hydrant coupler to appropriate adapters. - C. To ensure that all air and any contamination is completely removed from the fuel sense lines it will be necessary to flow fuel through those lines at high velocity.
-Remove the fuel sense hose from the coupler and place it in a bucket or other appropriate container that will prevent excessive splashing of the fuel expected to be released. - If the hydrant dispenser has been drained or is new and has no fuel in the filter vessel it will be necessary to restrict the flow of fuel upon entry to prevent damage to the filter elements or the filter housing.
-Before activating the deadman, partially close the valves on the test ria. upstream of the hydrant coupler and hydrant valve to reduce the fuel flow.
+F. Connect hydrant coupler to the appropriate adapter on the test facility.
+Disconnect the fuel sense pressure line from the coupler and secure to the bucket or container.

+If the hydrant dispenser has been drained or is new G. and has no fuel in the filter vessel it will be necessary to restrict the flow of fuel upon entry to prevent damage to the filter elements or the filter housing.
+Before activating the deadman, partially close the valves on the test rig, upstream of the hydrant coupler and hydrant valve to reduce the fuel flow.
 The flow should be restricted to a rate no greater than the capacity of the air eliminator device to eliminate air in the filter vessel.
 The purpose is to prevent excess pressure build up in the filter housing that could cause a filter fire or burst a filter element due to the sudden inrush of fuel.
 If there are no valves on the test rig suitable for this purpose you may use the hydrant dispenser's inlet hose isolation valve.
-It is best practice to restrict the flow upstream of the filter vessel. - E. Assure that there is a minimum of 60 psig deadman air or air reference pressure available and activate the deadman.
+It is best practice to restrict the flow upstream of the filter vessel.

+H. Assure that there is a minimum of 60 psig fuel reference pressure available and activate the deadman.
 You can expect the coupler outlet hose to jump.
 The coupler will open very quickly the first time as there is no fuel in the fuel chamber to slow the opening rate.
 As the flow through the hydrant dispenser is restricted you should also expect fuel to flow out of the fuel sense hose at a slow rate.

-- F. Continue to flow the unit at a reduced rate until it is established that the filter vessel has been purged of all air.
+I. Continue to flow the unit at a reduced rate until it is established that the filter vessel has been purged of all air.
 Then slowly open the restricted valve to establish full flow.
 The flow rate of fuel coming out of the fuel sense line will also increase.
-Prevent spills or excessive splashing by securing the fuel sense hose during the flush of debris and air from the line. - G. Restrict the flow at the outlet of the hydrant dispenser by partially closing the valves on the test rig downstream of the nozzles.
+Prevent spills or excessive splashing by securing the fuel sense hose during the flush of debris and air from the line.

+J. Restrict the flow at the outlet of the hydrant dispenser by partially closing the valves on the test rig downstream of the nozzles.
 Continue to restrict this flow until you have achieved approximately 15 psig fuel sense pressure.
-At this point the fuel from the fuel sense line will be at sufficient velocity to remove all air and dislodge any contaminants from the fuel sense line. - H. When you have removed approximately 2 gallons of high velocity fuel via the fuel sense line release the deadman to stop flow.
+At this point the fuel from the fuel sense line will be at sufficient velocity to remove all air and dislodge any contaminants from the fuel sense line.

+H. When you have removed approximately 2 gallons of high velocity fuel via the fuel sense line release the deadman to stop flow.
 Reconnect the fuel sense line to the appropriate port on the hydrant coupler.
 Activate the deadman while retaining the 15 psig of fuel sense pressure.
-Loosen air bleed screw (3-39) to remove remaining air from coupler. - I. After all air has been removed from the coupler and fuel sense line proceed to remaining checks and adjustments as described in section 12
+Loosen air bleed screw (3-39) to remove remaining air from coupler.

+I. After all air has been removed from the coupler and fuel sense line, proceed to remaining checks and adjustments as described in section 12.